Pavithra2997/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

-Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+## Ex No: 01   DESIGN AND IMPLEMENTATION OF CMOS INVERTER USING CADENCE EDA TOOLS

-Aim:
+## AIM

 To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.

-Tools Required:
+## Tools Required:

 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+## S C H E M A T I C S I M U L A T I O N
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.